 Question: Will the EU 'run' the 21st century, or is it in perpetual decline?
 What does the past history and process of European integration suggest about future prospects?
 What effect is the Eurozone Crisis likely to have on this future?

 B. Institutions and Governance of the European Union

 1. Who is in Charge?
-The Role of National Governments
+EU Institutions